mac-comp240/activities_asm_conditionals/README.md

 ### Task 2: Additional operators

-Look at the three variations on the `absdiff` function in the `variant_condits.c` file.
+Look at the three variations on the `absdiff` function in the `absdiff.c` file.
 It is computing and returning what is called the absolute difference between the inputs x and y.
 Look at the first function, `absdiff`, and study it to make sure you know what it is doing.

 The next two functions in this file are equivalent to `absdiff`.
 The first one, `absdiff_j`, mimics how the compiler, when set to minimally optimize code, creates the assembly using a jump where you see goto in the C.